copaste/Crossword/README.md

 ### `format {String}`

-The format of the data for the crossword (text or csv)
+The format of the data for the crossword (text, csv or xml)

 **Default**: `text`